Fresh Sweet Corn Soup Recipe with Kefir

 Can you make this a vegetarian corn soup?

 If you want to make it a veg sweet corn soup, simply use veggie broth instead of chicken stock.
 Unfortunately, you can’t make this soup vegan because of the kefir.
-But if you want a vegan summer soup, try my peach gazpacho.

 Serving suggestions